Supreme Court Weighs Ending Protections for Haitian, Syrian Migrants

-The U.S. Supreme Court is considering the Trump administration's effort to terminate Temporary Protected Status (TPS) for Haitian and Syrian migrants.
-This decision could revoke deportation protections for over one million people.
+The U.S. Supreme Court is currently reviewing the Trump administration's plan to revoke Temporary Protected Status (TPS) for Haitian and Syrian immigrants.
+This decision could impact over a million individuals currently shielded from deportation.

 The Story